sujeet-pro/v3.sujeet.pro/data/blog/patterns/js-pub-sub/index.md

 ---
-title: Pub Sub
+title: Pub Sub Pattern Loose Decoupling
-description: Publisher Subscriber Pattern for decoupling
+description: This pattern allows for better modularity and scalability by decoupling the event producers from the event consumers.
 isDraft: false
 featuredRank: 0
 image: ./pub-sub.svg